python-websockets/websockets/docs/index.rst

     execute the application logic, and finally closes the connection after the handler returns.

-  * You may subclass :class:`~websockets.server.WebSocketServerProtocol` if
+  * You may subclass :class:`~websockets.server.WebSocketServerProtocol` and
-    you have an advanced use case.
+    pass it in the ``klass`` keyword argument for advanced customization.

 Client
 ......

 * Create a server with :func:`~websockets.client.connect` which is similar to asyncio's :meth:`~asyncio.BaseEventLoop.create_connection`.

+  * You may subclass :class:`~websockets.server.WebSocketClientProtocol` and
+    pass it in the ``klass`` keyword argument for advanced customization.

 * Call :meth:`~websockets.protocol.WebSocketCommonProtocol.recv` and
   :meth:`~websockets.protocol.WebSocketCommonProtocol.send` to receive and